-The Mental Capacity Act 2005 and Deprivation of Liberty Safeguards 2009 (MCA/DOLS)
+The Mental Capacity Act 2005 and Deprivation of Liberty Safeguards 2009 (MCA/DoLS)

 The Mental Capacity Act 2005 covering England and Wales provides a statutory framework for people who lack capacity to make decisions for themselves, or who have capacity and want to make preparations for time when they may lack capacity in the future.
 It sets out who can take decisions, in which situations, and how they should go about this.

-Added to the Act is ‘The Deprivation of Liberty Safeguards’ (DOLS).
+Added to the Act is ‘The Deprivation of Liberty Safeguards’ (DoLS).
 This is for people who lack the capacity to consent to particular treatment or care that is recognised by others as being in their best interests, or which will protect them from harm.

 Where this care might involve depriving vulnerable people of their liberty in either a hospital or a care home, extra safeguards have been introduced, in law, to protect their rights and ensure that care or treatment they receive is in their best interests.